This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Or take a look at another reader favourite with similar flavours.
 Spanish Baked Chicken Thighs and Potatoes is a recipe that delivers the taste of Spain in a convenient one pan meal.

-Spain is the country that will always be the place I think of whenever I am in need of sunshine and happiness.
+Spain is the country I think of when I’m in need of sunshine and happiness.
 Some of our most memorable family holidays were spent there.

 Spanish Chicken Recipe

-This recipe is not an authentic recipe.
-I should really call it Spanish-style chicken.
+This recipe is not an authentic recipe so perhaps I should call it Spanish-style chicken.
 But it does incorporate tons of gorgeous ingredients used in Spain.
 Do they ever come together in a recipe like this?
 I have no idea as it is my own creation.

 The chicken thighs are rubbed with salt and smoky Spanish paprika, then browned for a crispy exterior.